ChrisMoller/mtx/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;x mtx y

-In the monadic form, an "axis" of 'c' (or any string that starts with 'c' or 'C') will do the cross product of the arguement.  'd" or 'D' get the determinant.
+In the monadic form, an "axis" of 'c' (or any string that starts with 'c' or 'C') will do the cross product of the arguement.  'd" or 'D' will get the determinant.
 If neither is specified, the default is determinant.
 The dyadic form always yields the cross product.